 Our results confirm these predictions.
 If a public school next door to the private school receives an increase of \$1,000/student, the private school is 4.8 percentage points more likely to close.
 The effect decreases with distance such that for every mile separating the public and private school, the effect weakens by 1.4 percentage points.
-These are large effects as the overall closure rate is 16%.
-The size of this effect indicates that the indirect effect on student sorting from private school closures is likely to be important.
+These are large effects as the overall closure rate is 16%, which indicates that the indirect effect on student sorting from private school closures is likely to be important.

-Because closure rates at small private schools may be particularly sensitive to changes in competition, in the final two columns of Table 4 we show results where we estimate separate effects based on whether the private school's pre-reform enrollment was less than 250 (the median in sample).
+Because closure rates at small private schools may be particularly sensitive to changes in competition, in the final two columns of Table 3 we show results where we estimate separate effects based on whether the private school's pre-reform enrollment was less than 250 (the median in sample).
 We find that the effects on closure are specific mostly to small private schools.
+In Appendix C we investigate further how exit rates differ by school type and find the effect concentrated in elementary/middle schools and Catholic schools.